Scriptol/Advanced-Editor/README.md

 # Advanced Editor

 Programming editor based on the Ace engine.
-Require Node.js, a browser and WS (included).
+Require Electron or Node.js and a browser, requires the WS module (included).

 This source code editor is well-suited for switching frequently between several projects.